Flu Season Is Here

 - For chest congestion or a productive cough, guaifenesin is the best option.
 Guaifenesin acts as an expectorant and is the active ingredient in Mucinex.
 It is recommended to drink lots of fluids while taking guaifenesin, which helps to thin respiratory secretions.

 - For nasal congestion, try either pseudoephedrine or phenylephedrine.
 Pseudoephedrine can only be purchased at the pharmacy counter with a valid, state issued driver’s license or identification card.
 Do not take either phenylephedrine or pseudoephedrine if you are now taking a prescription monoamine oxidase inhibitor (MAOI) or for 2 weeks after stopping the MAOI drug.
 Ask your physician first if you have heart disease, high blood pressure, diabetes, trouble urinating due to an enlarged prostate or thyroid disorders.
 Phenylephedrine and pseudoephedrine can cause an increase in heart rate, increase in blood pressure, nervousness, anxiety and insomnia.
 It is recommended to take either pseudoephedrine or phenylephedrine in the morning so your nighttime sleep will not be affected.

-If you have any questions regarding the common cold or flu, or the different products targeted to treat your cold or flu symptoms, feel free to ask your pharmacist or other healthcare professional.
+If you have any questions regarding the common cold or flu, or the different products targeted to treat your cold or flu symptoms, ask your pharmacist or other healthcare professional.

 Always take medications, including OTC products, as directed!